Houston Tummy Tuck Specialist

 After your tummy tuck, you may have surgical drains temporarily in place to remove extra fluid from your abdomen and prevent it from collecting and causing complications.
 Dr. Reis typically removes those drains in about a week.
 Unlike most surgeons, he has the drains exit right through your surgical incision below the bikini line instead of creating a new additional incision.
 Also, for women who have had C-sections and are unhappy with their scars, these are removed during a tummy tuck procedure.

-Depending on how physically demanding your job is, you may be ready to return to work in 2 to 4 weeks.
+Depending on the tummy tuck procedure you have and how physically demanding your job is, you may be ready to return to work in 2 to 4 weeks.
 You will wear compression garments during your recovery, and you should not do any heavy lifting or exercise for at least 8 weeks.

-What Results Can I Expect From A Tummy Tuck?
+What Results Can I Expect From Tummy Tuck Surgery?

-After your tummy tuck, you will have a flatter, firmer abdomen that is more in proportion to your body type and weight.3 Your abdominal muscles will remain firmer and tighter, and your excess skin will not come back.2
+After your tummy tuck, you will have a flatter, firmer abdomen that is more in proportion to your body type and weight.3 Your abdominal muscles will be tighter and firmer, and your excess skin will not come back.2

 All tummy tucks produce scarring, but Dr. Reis focuses on keeping scars as minimized as possible by using a precise umbilical incision that hides inside the belly button instead of around it like a halo, and takes care to hide the lower abdominal incision below the level of your underwear or bikini so it’s fully concealed when covered.
 After your tummy tuck, Dr. Reis additionally offers fractional CO2 laser treatment, as well as multiple scar optimizing topical options, all of which have been shown to be safe and effective at improving the appearance of scars.5 Additionally, wearing sunscreen everywhere but especially over the incisions is extremely important to optimize your scar appearance.